michael-brittlebank/ITB-Thesis.Web/README.md

 ## Description ##

-* Web component of thesis project
+* This is the web component of the thesis

 ## Software Architecture (High Level) ##